ELIFE-ASU/PyInform/docs/source/dist.rst

     assert(d.counts() == 0)
     assert(len(d) == 5)

-Alternatively, you can construct a distribution given an list (or NumPy array) of observation counts: ::
+Alternatively you can construct a distribution given a list (or NumPy array) of observation counts: ::

     d = Dist([0,0,1,2,1,0,0])